isinaltinkaya/adv_binf_2021_week1/day1/README.md

 JSON report: fastp.json
 HTML report: fastp.html
 ```

-And the following files are generated:
+And the following files will be generated:

 ```sh
 .